jaejun-yoo/Three-ways-to-avoid-tf.one_hot-function-/README.md

 **my environment**

-window10 (64bit), tensorflow-gpu 0.12.1 (2016.12.25 updated version), Python 3.5
+Window10 (64bit), tensorflow-gpu 0.12.1 (2016.12.25 updated version), Python 3.5

 **suggested solution**

 1. restart the Kernel
 2. if 1 does not work, try below

-I encountered this error while I was trying to port the jupyter notebook script from python2 to python3.
+I encountered this error while I was trying to port the jupyter notebook script from Python2 to Python3.

 **referred sites**

-(DANN notebook)
+(DANN notebook- original notebook I was trying to port from Python2 to Python3)

 1. https://github.com/pumpikano/tf-dann/blob/master/Blobs-DANN.ipynb